jpftolentino/Pantheon-Local-Development-Setup-Lando-/README.md

 -   Select your Pantheon account

--   Select your site (e.g. `chancellorscircle`)
+-   Select your site

--   Confirm the framework (WordPress/Drupal)
+-   Confirm the framework if prompted

+-   Choose the local app name and destination directory if prompted

-This will generate a proper `.lando.yml` file.
+This will generate the project locally with a proper `.lando.yml` file.

 ----------

-## 🚀 5.
+## ▶️ 4.
 Start the Local Environment

 ```bash
 lando start